OVGA Design Review

 • Sections that include adjacent buildings and landscape beyond the site boundary are useful to convey site conditions and how the proposed design sits within the site.

 • Design drawings in development are encouraged.
-It is not expected that the design team will need to produce extra work for VDRP.
+It is not expected that the design team will need to produce extra work for design review session.
 The presentation should consist of drawings that have been produced as part of the design process.
 It is understood projects come to review at a ‘snapshot in time’ and completely resolved schemes are not expected.

-• The design review panel will be briefed on the site context and background of the project prior to the review, so extensive coverage of this isn’t required within your presentation.
-Focus the presentation on conveying your design intent and responses.
+• The Design Review Experts will be briefed on the site context and background of the project prior to the review, so extensive coverage of this isn’t required within the presentation.
+Focus the presentation on conveying the design intent and response.

 Desktop review format